arielseidman/K-Means_Clustering/Plants_nb.md

 ![](unnamed-chunk-7-1.png)

-The heat map illustrates how clustering reveals the geographic structure of the territories; the closer two territories are to each other geographically, the more similar their colors/probabilities are.
-To better visualize the relationship between the proximity of territories and their respective colors, let’s view the same information in the form of two choropleth maps (one map for each cluster).
+The heat map illustrates how clustering reveals the geographic structure of the regions; the closer two regions are to each other geographically, the more similar their colors/probabilities are.
+To better visualize the relationship between the proximity of regions and their respective colors, let’s view the same information in the form of two choropleth maps (one map for each cluster).

 ### Using Choropleth Maps for Plants Data Set

 Each vector in 69-dimensional space corresponds to a cluster.
-Each element of the vector corresponds to one of the 69 territories.
-The value of each element is the probability that a plant chosen from that cluster at random is from that territory.
+Each element of the vector corresponds to one of the 69 regions.
+The value of each element is the probability that a plant chosen from that cluster at random is from that region.

-We can represent each cluster with a choropleth map by coloring each territory on the map according to that territory’s probability value.
+We can represent each cluster with a choropleth map by coloring each region on the map according to that region’s probability value.

 ### Transforming Probability Matrix for Choropleth Maps